SCOPE: Prompt Evolution for Enhancing Agent Effectiveness: Abstract

 \section{Abstract}

 Large Language Model (LLM) agents are increasingly deployed in environments that generate massive, dynamic contexts.
 However, a critical bottleneck remains: while agents have access to this context, their static prompts lack the mechanisms to manage it effectively, leading to recurring Corrective and Enhancement failures.
-To address this capability gap, we introduce \textbf{SCOPE} (\textbf{S}elf-evolving \textbf{C}ontext \textbf{O}ptimization via \textbf{P}rompt \textbf{E}volution).
+To address this capability gap, we introduce \textbf{S}elf-evolving \textbf{C}ontext \textbf{O}ptimization via \textbf{P}rompt \textbf{E}volution (\textbf{SCOPE}).
 SCOPE frames context management as an \textit{online optimization} problem, synthesizing guidelines from execution traces to automatically evolve the agent's prompt.
-We propose a Dual-Stream mechanism that balances tactical specificity (resolving immediate errors) with strategic generality (evolving long-term principles).
-Furthermore, we introduce Perspective-Driven Exploration to maximize strategy coverage, increasing the likelihood that the agent has the correct strategy for any given task.
+We propose a Dual-Stream mechanism that routes guidelines between tactical memory (immediate error correction) and strategic memory, which is continuously refined through conflict resolution, subsumption pruning, and consolidation.
+To maximize strategy coverage, Perspective-Driven Exploration evolves multiple parallel prompts guided by distinct optimization perspectives.
 Experiments on the HLE benchmark show that SCOPE improves task success rates from 14.23\% to 38.64\% without human intervention.
 We make our code publicly available at \url{https://github.com/JarvisPei/SCOPE}.